-Top 10 Best Cheap iPhone 8 & 8 Plus Cases: Which Is Right for You?
+Top 10 Best Cheap iPhone 8 & 8 Plus Cases 2018

 3. Spigen Liquid Air Armor Case

-As promised by the same, Spigen’s Liquid Air Armor Case is flexible like liquid and light like air.
+As promised by the name, Spigen’s Liquid Air Armor Case is flexible like liquid and light like air.

-Its single TPU layer fits perfectly on the iPhone 8 and 8 Plus, and maintains a fine balance between slim profile and drop protection.
+Its single TPU layer fits perfectly on the iPhone 8 and 8 Plus, and maintains a great balance between slim profile and drop protection.

 Buy the Spigen Liquid Air Armor Case for the iPhone 8 here.